dcsan/ts-mern/README.md

     yarn start

-client is now running on http://localhost:5555/ this will start client with webpack proxy, and server apps using `concurrently` ctrl-C to stop
+client is now running on http://localhost:5555/

+this will start client with webpack proxy, and server apps using `concurrently`

+ctrl-C to stop

+OR you can start client and server separately, using two separate console windows.

+    cd frontend; yarn start
+    cd backend; yarn start

 ## ports
 the client web proxy needs to match the port set in the backend .env file